-Services Revenue
+Services Pevenue

 Services revenue includes fees earned through implementation services, professional services and facilities management services.
 Implementation services include product installations, product configurations, and retrofit custom software modifications ("CSM's").
 Professional services include business consultancy, technical consultancy, on-site support services, CSM's, product education, and testing services.
 These services include new customer implementations as well as existing customer migrations to new products or new releases of existing products.
 During the period in which non-essential services revenue is being deferred, direct and incremental costs related to the performance of these services are also being deferred.
-During the period in which essential services related to the performance of these services are also being deferred.
+During the period in which essential services revenue is being deferred, direct and indirect costs related to the performance of these services are also being deferred.